dlicata335/CCPP/hw/Homework10.md

 ## Binary search trees

-(Easier) Combine your solution to Homework 8 with the ideas from [Lecture 20](https://github.com/dlicata335/CCPP/blob/main/lectures/Lect20.lagda.md) to prove that red-black tree insertion produces a sorted tree.
+(Medium) Combine your solution to Homework 8 with the ideas from [Lecture 20](https://github.com/dlicata335/CCPP/blob/main/lectures/Lect20.lagda.md) to prove that red-black tree insertion produces a sorted tree.
 Prove that prove that a key is in the result of insert iff it was in the original tree or it is the newly inserted key.

-(Harder) Look up the definition of an AVL tree and the algorithm for inserting into an AVL tree (or you can start from [this code](https://dlicata.wescreates.wesleyan.edu/teaching/fp-s25/materials/lecture/lect21avl.sml)).
+(Medium) Look up the definition of an AVL tree and the algorithm for inserting into an AVL tree (or you can start from [this code](https://dlicata.wescreates.wesleyan.edu/teaching/fp-s25/materials/lecture/lect21avl.sml)).
 Define a type of AVL trees such that a value of that type satisfies the depth invariants.
 Prove that AVL tree insertion preserves this invariant by defining an insert function for this type of AVL trees.
+(Harder) Then prove that the AVL tree insert preserves sorted order and has the correct contents.

 ## Tactics